-Klára Kusá is an emerging artist whose practice draws on strategies of appropriation,
+Klára Kusá is an artist whose practice draws on strategies of appropriation,

 experimentation, and material reuse.
 Influenced by post-war art, philosophy, and research-based methodologies, she engages with